-But with the long wait until the bill would go into effect — Jan.
+But with the long wait until it goes into effect — Jan.
 1, 2023 — it will be some time before its actual impact will be clear.

-The bill would allow college athletes to sign the same types of endorsement deals and sponsorship agreements as professional athletes, and it would prohibit schools and the NCAA from punishing athletes who take such income.
-It essentially would create an Olympic-style income model in California: Schools would not be forced to share the revenue they generate from sports but must permit athletes to cash in on their name or status, if they can.
+The law allows college athletes to sign the same types of endorsement deals and sponsorship agreements as professional athletes, and it prohibits schools and the NCAA from punishing athletes who take such income.
+It essentially would create an Olympic-style income model in California: Schools will not be forced to share the revenue they generate from sports but must permit athletes to cash in on their name or status, if they can.

 There are some limits on potential athlete income.
-Last week, a provision was added to the legislation to prevent athletes from signing deals that would conflict with a school contract.
+Before the bill was passed by the California Assembly, a provision was added to the legislation to prevent athletes from signing deals that conflict with a school contract.
 An athlete at a Nike-sponsored school couldn’t sign an endorsement deal with Adidas, for example.

 Once considered unthinkable by college sports power brokers, allowing name, image and likeness income for college athletes has emerged in recent years as potential middle ground in the long-running debate over NCAA amateurism rules.

 As the recent Justice Department investigation of Adidas’s youth basketball operations showed, major shoe companies already are trying to pay top high school recruits.
 According to CBS Sports, a recent anonymous survey of more than 100 Division I men’s basketball coaches found 77 percent support allowing their athletes to make name, image and likeness income.

 With strong opposition, as expected.
 Earlier this month, the NCAA Board of Governors sent a letter to Newsom that read: “If the bill becomes law and California’s 58 NCAA schools are compelled to allow an unrestricted name, image and likeness scheme, it would erase the critical distinction between college and professional athletics and, because it gives those schools an unfair recruiting advantage, would result in them eventually being unable to compete in NCAA competitions.”